tcw0/check24-messenger-challenge/README.md

 ## Extra Features
+While the project meets the minimum requirements with a robust MERN Stack foundation, it doesn't stop there.
+These are just a few highlights among several additional features implemented to make this messenger not just functional, but exceptionally user-friendly and feature-rich:

 - **Unread Banner Behavior:** The messenger includes an unread banner behavior highlighting the number of unread messages.